Swamibhuvanesan/LLM-Explorations/Gemini Clone with voice/README.md

-# Voice Assistant with Streamlit
+# Gemini Clone with voice

 This project is a voice assistant web application built using Streamlit, Google Generative AI, SpeechRecognition, and pyttsx3.
 It listens to your voice, processes the input, and provides a spoken response.
 Additionally, it offers an option to pause the narration.